-Cancun coronavirus update: daily new cases, deaths, and visitor info
+Cancun coronavirus update: daily new cases, deaths, and other Covid-19 info

 The opening of beaches, hotels, and tourist areas is gradual, with safety protocols, the use of masks, and social distance.

 Activities such as water skiing, sailing, rowing, fishing, and cycling, will be able to open 100% in these places, which are shown in yellow at the traffic light that has been created to determine the state of the infection in each area of the country and its return to normal

 Cancun, the favorite beach resort for national and international tourists, received the highest flow of visitors in the last four months, although it is still far from the volumes it captured before the mobility restrictions caused by the coronavirus.

 In spite of the effects generated by the coronavirus coronavirus pandemic, Cancun continues to demonstrate its tourist potential at a global level with a gradual economic reactivation, prioritizing the issue of health.

 Cancun was the first destination to be granted the "Safe Travels" certificate by the World Travel and Tourism Council (WTTC), which gave national and international tourism the confidence to visit this tourist pole.

 Among the achievements recently obtained by the present administration, in the field of tourism, are the four "Platinum Beach" certifications for the resorts of Las Perlas, Chac Mool, Ballenas, and Del Niño, issued by the Mexican Institute of Standardization and Certification.
 In addition to having seven public beaches and three hotel beaches with the Blue Flag award, there are three other sustainable clean beach certifications.